 Omaha is similar to hold'em in using a three-card flop on the board, a fourth boardcard, and then a fifth boardcard.
 Each player is dealt four holecards (instead of two) at the start.
 In order to make a hand, a player must use precisely two holecards with three boardcards.
-The betting is the same as in hold'em, using a preflop, flop, turn, and river betting rounds.
+The betting is the same as in hold'em.
 At the showdown, the entire four-card hand should be shown to receive the pot.